 After setting up Exalate on both platforms, we can now get to connect them.
 We need to initiate a connection on one platform, then accept it on the other.
 We can generate the invitation from either side, but for this tutorial, we’ll go back to Azure DevOps and start there.

-Go to the Azure DevOps node provided by Exalate and log in with your access token.
+Go to the Azure DevOps node and log in with your access token.
 Once you’re in, check the menu on the left-hand side and click on “Connections”.
 On the connections screen, click the green “Initiate connection” button.

 Next, enter the URL of your GitHub node.
 If you’re not sure what that is, access your GitHub account and look for the Exalate app in the marketplace.
 From there, click on “Configure access”.
 There’s a link next to “Looking for your Exalate Console URL” that will take you to a screen where you can enter your username and find your GitHub node.

-Here, a verification takes place to see if Exalate has been installed on the Github instance.
+Here, a verification takes place to see if Exalate exists on the GitHub instance.
 After a successful verification, the above screen prompts the user to select the configuration type.

 Exalate comes with 2 modes: the Basic Mode and the Script Mode.
 The Basic mode is suitable for use cases of basic complexity.
 The modification of the sync rules and other advanced configurations is not possible with this mode.
 It also comes with a Free Plan that allows up to 1000 free syncs per month.

 With the Script Mode, you can expect advanced configuration features for complex and unique business cases.
-With this mode, you can edit the sync rules and use “Groovy scripting” for passing almost any kind of information between the two instances.
+With this mode, you can edit the sync rules and use “Groovy scripting” to pass almost any kind of information between the two instances.

 Continue with the Basic Mode